nastaran-motiee/computer-communication-networks/README.md

 # Computere Networking

-This repository contains the lab assignments of Computer Communication Networks course at SCE (Sami Shamoon College of Engineering).
+This repository contains solutions for lab assignments of Computer Communication Networks course at SCE (Sami Shamoon College of
+Engineering).

 ## Assignments